-And just notice these witnesses: and there they lay all the time that God permitted them to lie there.
-How did they rise?
-Why, the preceding part of the verse tells us, "After three days and a half the Spirit of life from God entered into them, and they stood upon their feet."
+And just mark these witnesses: there they lay all the time that God permitted them to lie there.
+And how did they rise?
+Why, the preceding part of the verse tells us, 'After three days and a half the Spirit of life from God entered into them, and they stood upon their feet.'
 Is it not just so now?
-When the mystic three days and a half shall terminate, then the Holy Spirit will come as a Spirit of life, and again raise you up into all the fellowship that the Lord has for you.
-And as these witnesses were more glorious after their resurrection than before, just so now you will gain by their experiences; and some of us know that before we knew much of the slaying times, of these castings down times, comparatively little gospel did for us then.
-And the reason that some good people now can hear a gospel that is not much more than a halfway gospel, a gospel which is said and then unsaid, something like yea and nay; the reason is because they have not yet had their slaying times; when the slaying times shall come, then these halfway gospels will cease to be any use to them; they will run away after these high doctrine men; they will then run out away after that free grace gospel, that simple gospel that contains everything.
-And so, these witnesses, we shall have to enlarge upon that another day, they heard a great voice from heaven saying, Come up hither; they ascended up into the lofty heights of the everlasting gospel; and had more of Christ, more of the Spirit, and more of God, and more of eternity, then they had ever had before.
+When the mystic three days and a half shall terminate, then the Holy Spirit will come as a Spirit of life, and again raise you up into all the fellowship that the Lord hath for you.
+And as these witnesses were more glorious after their resurrection than before, just so now you will gain by their experiences; and some of us know that before we knew much of these slaying times, of these casting down times, comparatively little gospel did for us then.
+And the reason that some good people now can hear a gospel that is not much more than a half way gospel, a gospel which is said and then unsaid, something like yea and nay; the reason is because they have not yet had their slaying times; when the slaying times shall come, then these half way gospels will cease to be any use to them; they will then run away after those high doctrine men; they will then run away after that free grace gospel, that ample gospel that contains everything.
+And so these witnesses-we shall have to enlarge upon that another day-they heard a great voice from heaven saying, Come up hither; they ascended up into the lofty heights of the everlasting gospel; and had more of Christ, more of the Spirit, and more of God, and more of eternity, than they ever had before.
 They thus gained by their troubles.

-But I observed to you last Lord's day morning, and it is essential that I should repeat it, that this book of Revelation bears a threefold aspect and this is true of the book all through.
-Hence the Lord said to John in the first chapter, "Write the things which you have seen;" there is the past.
-Some people read the book of Revelation as though all spoken of in it was future.
+But I observed to you last Lord's day morning, and it is essential that I should repeat it, that this Book of the Revelation bears a threefold aspect, and this is true of the book all through.
+Hence the Lord said to John in the 1st chapter, 'Write the things that thou hast seen;' there is the past.
+Some people read the Book of Revelation as though all spoken of in it was future.
 No, my hearer, it has a reflective reference as well as a prospective reference.
-"Write the things that you have seen;" here is the past: "and the things that are;" there is the present: "and the things which shall be here after;" there is the future.
-Just so we shall handle the subject this morning of the death and resurrection of the witnesses.
+'Write the things that thou hast seen;' there is the past: 'and the things, that are;' there is the present: 'and the things which shall be hereafter; there is the future.
+Just so we shall handle this subject this morning of the death and resurrection of the witnesses.